 It's a question I get asked all of the time by my clients.
 I can see why they ask as I read many publications that talk about coaching and they all offer differing opinions.
 So say coaching definitely works where as others say don't waste your time and money.
 So, does it really work?
 Will it make a difference to the way you work and the way your team members work, behave and operate.

-I've been coaching people now for a number of years.
+I've been coaching people now for a number of years and we also run a course on coaching skills.
 This article isn't simply me having my two pennyworth, but more looking at both sides of the argument and me using some of my experiences to demonstrate that if Coaching is used correctly it can be extremely effective.

 My first introduction to Coaching was hearing a story about John Whitmore Coaching the famous tennis play Bjorn Bjork.
 It made me wonder how effective the approach John used to help Bjorn win tennis matches really worked.
 The story clearly says that John had little or no understanding of Tennis, so how could he teach someone to play the game?
 This really got me, I really didn't get it.

 Maybe was me maybe being a little naïve toward what Coaching actually was.
 Maybe it was tarnished by my vision of a Football Coach stood on the sidelines barking orders at their squad, telling the team how they will be expected to play, what positions they will play in, how they should approach the opposition and who will play and when.
 If this is what a coach is, how could John Whitmore help someone to play Tennis if he had little or no understanding of the sport himself.

 It took me a while to understand how the story I heard described coaching, eventually I had a light bulb moment and it finally clicked.